Zero-Tang/NoirVisor/src/svm_core/readme.md

 The `invd` instruction must be intercepted by NoirVisor.
 The `invd` instruction invalidates all caches without writing them back to the main memory.
 In this regard, NoirVisor must take responsibility to prevent the guest purposefully corrupting the global memory.
 Virtualization of `invd` instruction is actually simple: execute `wbinvd` instruction on exit of `invd`.
 At least this is what Hyper-V would do.

 ### I/O Interception
 I/O Interceptions are mandatory in that I/O operations in Guest are not supposed to go to real hardwares.
 Instead, they should go to virtual appliances, which Host is supposed to emulate.
-Switch the world to the host so that host will be handling Guest's I/O.
+Switch the world to the host so that host will be handling Guest's I/O. \
+Future implementation of NoirVisor CVM may permit a guest to access the real hardware.

 ### MSR Interception
 Similar to the `cpuid` instruction, Host can choose whether to intercept this instruction or not.
 If the host does not intercept MSR-Related instructions, NoirVisor would handle them and masking certain operations (e.g: accessing the `EFER` MSR).
 Otherwise, NoirVisor would switch to the Host to handle the instructions.